Gravitational waves from eccentric binary neutron star mergers: Systematic biases and inadequacy of quasicircular templates: Results

-The effective spin is progressively biased for larger eccentricities, as for the spin-aligned case.
-The spin precessing parameter, whose posterior distribution are reported in Figure~\ref{fig:corner:p_spin} together with the effective one at $D_L = 40,\,100\,{\rm Mpc}$, is not well constrained.
-We stress again that the template we are using for the inference is quasi-circular, therefore the influence of the eccentricity is taken into account as spin-orbit effects, leading to the increase of the effective spin for $e\gtrsim0.05$.
+The effective spin is progressively biased for higher eccentricities, as for the spin-aligned case.
+The spin perpendicular parameter, whose posterior distributions are reported in Fig.~\ref{fig:corner:p_spin} together with the effective one at $D_L = 40,\,100\,{\rm Mpc}$, is not well constrained.
+We stress again that the template we are using for the inference is quasicircular, and therefore the influence of the eccentricity is taken into account as spin-orbit effects, leading to the increase of the effective spin for $e\gtrsim0.05$.

 Figure~\ref{fig:corner:p_lambda} shows the posterior distributions of the tidal polarizability parameters for $D_L = 40\,{\rm Mpc}$, again the result is in accordance with the spin-aligned case: at higher eccentricities $\tilde{\Lambda}$ is underestimated.